Coup de Torchon: Plot

-In a little town in French West Africa in 1938, Lucien Cordier is the only policeman.
-Unable or unwilling to impose his authority, he is treated with scorn by everybody.
-His sexy wife Huguette has brought a lover, Nono, to live openly with them, claiming he is her brother.
-Cordier fancies the mischievous young bride Rose, but lets her brutal husband beat her in the street unchallenged.
-The head of the timber company, Vanderbrouck, daily insults him for all to see.
-And the bane of his life is a pair of slimy pimps, who flout the law and enjoy humiliating him.
+In a small town in French West Africa in 1938, Lucien Cordier is the sole policeman.
+Unable or unwilling to assert his authority, he is scorned by everyone.
+His alluring wife, Huguette, openly lives with her lover, Nono, passing him off as her brother.
+Cordier is attracted to the playful young bride Rose but allows her abusive husband to beat her in the street without intervention.
+The head of the timber company, Vanderbrouck, daily insults him in public.
+Adding to his woes are a pair of deceitful pimps who openly flout the law and relish in humiliating him.

-It is the pimps that take him to the brink, so he gets on a train to consult his superior Chavasson, who tells him to act forcefully.
-On the train home is the attractive new teacher in town, Anne, to whom he warms immediately.
-Once back, he catches the two pimps alone and, after shooting both dead, throws the corpses in the river.
-When Chavasson learns of this, he rushes down to question Cordier, who says it was in effect Chavasson who killed them.
-Having outwitted his boss and removed his prime tormentors, Cordier starts on the others who have made his life a misery.
-Rose's husband, like the pimps, is shot dead and Vanderbrouck is dropped in a privy.
-When Rose’s husband’s servant brings his master's body back to the house, Cordier kills the servant as well.
+It's these pimps who push him over the edge, prompting him to consult his superior, Chavasson, who advises him to take decisive action.
+On the train back, he meets the attractive new French teacher, Anne, whom he immediately warms to.
+Upon his return, he confronts the two pimps alone, shooting them dead and disposing of their bodies in the river.
+When Chavasson discovers this, Cordier implicates him in the act.
+Having outsmarted his boss and eliminated his main tormentors, Cordier sets his sights on others who have made his life miserable.
+Rose's husband meets the same fate as the pimps, and Vanderbrouck is dumped in a privy.
+Nono, who spied on Cordier, gets beaten (not severely) by him after peeping Anne in the shower.
+When Rose's husband's servant returns with his master's body and furious Rose accidentally spills Cordier's dark secret, he kills the African boy as well (accusing him of sucking up to white people).